snobu/match-blind-coffee/README.md

   "debug": {
-    "pairTimeDistance": 60,   // timezone distance between parties in minutes "maxOffset": 240          // maximum allowed time distance between parties in minutes "freshness": 28           // none of the members have a match in the past 28 days }
+    "pairTimeDistance": 60,   // timezone distance between parties in minutes "maxOffset": 240          // maximum allowed time distance between parties in minutes "daysSinceMatched": 28    // none of the members have a match in the past 28 days }
 }
 ```